 - Eight Distinguished School Awards from the California Department of Education

 - California Governor’s Award for Community Service Collaboration

 The county superintendent's education initiatives have focused on service to students, service to districts, and service to the community.
 He believes that one of the best ways to maximize support for education is through community-linked collaborative projects.
-Current projects are centered on building:
+Current projects are focused on the following educational priorities:

 Dr. Herrington ensures that SCOE focuses its efforts on the key areas listed above in order to best serve schools, students, and community.
 Each year, he sets an Educational Agenda for the Sonoma County Office of Education.
 Then, his leadership team set performance goals for themselves and their departments linked to that agenda.

 In 2015-16, he set the goal of creating a training center to provide working adults with the training and support they need to earn a teaching credential.
 This effort was in response to Sonoma County’s growing teacher shortage.The new training center is called the North Coast School of Education.
 This accredited program currently offers more than 200 adults the opportunity to earn a teaching or administrative services credential.
 Dr. Herrington is working with several local and state agencies to address the need for affordable teacher housing.

 California County Superintendents Educational Services Association, Executive Board